7 reasons each student should write

 I note down every useful TED lecture I watch and the article I read.
 It’s the habit I developed while studying in college.
 It may seem a tiresome or time-consuming task.
 But it’s rewarding when it comes to learning and repeating the material.
 You don’t have to reread the same texts as you have concise notes!
 Besides, note-taking skills improve with practice.
 With time, you’ll make it faster.

 Academic paper writing helps to organize knowledge and balance right brain with left brain.
-If you are confused with essay types, visit EssayService blog and other educational resources.

 2. Writing is beneficial to health